OceanaRobotics/OceanaFRC/README.md

 ## Windows 10
 ### Visual Studio Code
-Professional development environent.
+VS Code is a professional development environment.
 This will be installed in a Lab for the programming team.
-To get ahead of that Lab, follow these steps:
+To get ahead of that Lab, please follow these steps:

 Go to official Visual Studio Code website using your web browser.
 - `https://code.visualstudio.com/`